michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.7.8 - 09/19/2021 =
+- Optimized the method of displaying prices with Category units to be more accurate when the PA-API keys are set.
+- Fixed a bug that inaccurate prices were stored with search-type units resulting in miscalculated discount rates.
+- Fixed a bug that malformed prices were stored with some locales resulting in miscalculating discount rates, started since v4.6.9.
+- Fixed the no-image-available images for the Swedish locale.
+- Fixed a bug that the `Discount Rate` unit filter option produced inaccurate results.
+- Fixed an issue that HTTP requests with Web Page Dumper failed in some cases.

 = 4.7.7 - 09/16/2021 =
 - Fixed a bug that caused a syntax error in PHP 7.2 or below, started since 4.7.5.